kcl-lang/kpm/docs/publish_your_kcl_packages.md

-# How to share your kcl package with others using kpm
+# How to Share Your Package using kpm

 [kpm](https://github.com/KusionStack/kpm) is a tool for managing kcl packages.
 This article will guide you on how to use kpm to push your kcl package to an OCI Registry for publication. kpm uses [ghcr.io](https://ghcr.io) as the default OCI Registry, and you can change the default OCI Registry by modifying the kpm configuration file.
 For information on how to modify the kpm configuration file, see [kpm oci registry](./kpm_oci.md#kpm-registry)